raghavareddykalli/Shell-Scripts-for-Devops/list-files-older-than-7days.md

-# **Shell script to find and ist the log files older than 7 days in the /var/log folder**
+# **Shell script to find and list the log files older than 7 days in the /var/log folder**

 ```
 find /var/log -type f -name *.log -mtime +7 -exec ls -lh {} \;